Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 Most sleep peptides are well-tolerated with minimal side effects.
 Common mild effects include injection site irritation, temporary hunger sensations (with growth hormone peptides), or mild headaches during initial treatment.
 Serious adverse events are rare when peptides are used under proper medical supervision with appropriate dosing.

 Sleep peptide therapy typically costs $150-380 per month, which is comparable to or slightly higher than brand-name prescription sleep medications.
-However, peptides may offer better long-term value due to their potential for sustained benefits and lower risk of dependency or tolerance development.
+But peptides may offer better long-term value due to their potential for sustained benefits and lower risk of dependency or tolerance development.

 Quality sleep forms the foundation of optimal health, affecting everything from hormone balance to cognitive performance and immune function.
 While peptide therapy offers promising solutions for sleep enhancement, the key to success lies in proper medical supervision and individualized treatment protocols.